PM Khan orders crackdown against benami properties’ holders in Sindh

-KARACHI: Prime Minister Imran Khan has ordered crackdown against individuals have benami properties in Sindh, ARY News reported on Monday.
+KARACHI: Prime Minister Imran Khan has ordered a crackdown against individuals who own benami properties in Sindh, ARY News reported on Monday.

 It was also learnt that lists are being prepared to identify individuals holding benami properties in the province.